istio/istio.io/content/en/blog/2020/multi-cluster-mesh-automation/index.md

     number: 80
     protocol: http
   resolution: DNS
 {{< /text >}}

-The Payments `ServiceEntry` (Istio CRD) from the point of view of the `reports` service in Cluster 2, would set the locality `us-west` pointing to the local Kubernetes FQDN and locality `us-east` pointing to the istio-ingressgateway (load balancer) for Cluster 3.
+The payments `ServiceEntry` (Istio CRD) from the point of view of the reports service in Cluster 2, would set the locality `us-west` pointing to the local Kubernetes FQDN and locality `us-east` pointing to the istio-ingressgateway (load balancer) for Cluster 3.
-The Payments `ServiceEntry` from the point of view of the `orders` service in Cluster 1, will set the locality `us-west` pointing to Cluster 2 istio-ingressgateway and locality `us-east` pointing to the istio-ingressgateway for Cluster 3.
+The payments `ServiceEntry` from the point of view of the orders service in Cluster 1, will set the locality `us-west` pointing to Cluster 2 `istio-ingressgateway` and locality `us-east` pointing to the `istio-ingressgateway` for Cluster 3.

-`But Wait, There’s More…Complexity`

-If all this sounds confusing its because it is…but there’s more complexity!
-What if the payment services want to move traffic to the `us-east` region for a planned maintenance in `us-west`?
-This would require the payments service to change configurations in all of their clients clusters updating Istio configuration.
-This would be nearly impossible to do without some automation.
+But wait, there's even more complexity: What if the payment services want to move traffic to the `us-east` region for a planned maintenance in `us-west`?
+This would require the payments service to change the Istio configuration in all of their clients' clusters.
+This would be nearly impossible to do without automation.

 ## Admiral to the Rescue: Admiral is that Automation